 What we do:

-Reunification counseling is a therapeutic process designed to introduce, re-introduce or reinforce the bond between family members.
-The goal of Reunification Counseling is to assist the family structure from within the family.
+Connection Focused Therapy is a therapeutic process designed to introduce, re-introduce or reinforce the bond between family members.
+The goal of this Therapy is to assist the family structure from within the family.
 This means strengthening existing familial relationship or assisting in connections to promote and support the development of compassion and communication skills.

 Who we serve:

 Families estranged or distanced from each other by the challenges posed by extreme situations.
 Some of the possible scenarios include but are not limited to: